Pottery Mark Query - "Marco"

 The Admin Team says:-

 Jessica, beautifully written contribution, wish all contributions were as nice.
-We are as baffled as you!!
-Hopefully, someone will know.
-Try the guys at Whats-it-worth if you want a shortcut.
-They have never failed on tricky ones like this yet.
+We are as baffled as you right now!!
+But hopefully not for long as someone will know something.

 Update

-Guest researcher Melissa has done some great work on this one - click the comments link below.
+Guest researcher Melissa has done some great work on this one - click the comments below.

 Thanks M.